All Episodes

 I agree.

-The liberals couch it as oh, he's got a right, what about the right free speech, Myth or Limbo?
+The liberals couch it as, oh, he's got a right.

-Uh there's no obligation for Columbia to invite him to speak.
+There's no obligation for Colombia to invite him to speak.

 You know, everybody confuses the right to free speech with the right to be heard.